 FOLLOW YOUR PASSION BUT FIND A MARKET

 Choosing a business opportunity is a big decision.
 Hence, there are two guidelines that you should keep in mind when doing so.
 Firstly, identify an opportunity that you are passionate about.
-If you

-love what you do, your enthusiasm will keep you motivated and have a positive effect on your clients.
+If you love what you do, your enthusiasm will keep you motivated and have a positive effect on your clients.
 Enjoying your work can turn a chore into an exciting process, which you can’t wait to tackle every day.

 You’ll also struggle to raise funding for your business.
 So, know who your potential target market is and how you will reach these people.
 Make sure that others will see the value in your business too.

-business?
+When planning your business, you should also think ahead.
+What are your long-term plans for your business?
 Do you eventually want to pass it on to your children or will you sell it?
 The business and legal structure, which you choose, should be suited to this outcome.

 Likewise, you need a growth strategy.
 How will your business grow?
 What will you do once you can no longer cope on your own?
 Thinking about these aspects, before you start, will help guide the decisions you make and provide a clearer view of your business’s path

 Planning is essential, but so is taking action.
-As an entrepreneur, you mustn’t over analyse things.
+As an entrepreneur, you mustn’t over analyze things.
 You must know when to act, so that you don’t waste critical time or miss good opportunities.
 Be confident in your decision-making abilities and follow through on your plans.